How Much Weight Can a Wood Table Hold?

 screwing the side of wood table

 Additionally, you can attach support beams or crossbars between the legs.
 This will help to distribute the weight more evenly and increase the table’s load-bearing capacity.
-You can also attach a ribbing vertically along the entire length of the table to evenly distribute the weight.
+And a little tip from my playbook – adding ribbing vertically across the table length helped distribute weight like a charm.

 What Type of Wood Holds the Most Weight?